normanmunge/onyesha-chapaa/README.md

-# Farmspeak React Native Mobile Application
+# Onyesha Chapaa React Native Mobile Application

-This repository contains the codebase of Farmspeak's mobile application.
+This repository contains the codebase of Onyesha Chapaa mobile application - a simple daily expense tracker application.
 It provides a clear and organized structure, core dependencies, of the application.
 The application is built using the React Native framing using Typescript.

 ## Prerequisites